 Does one thing very well

 We liked how this service doles out additional screen time for chores or good deeds.
-But you can't block apps on iOS, and there's no geofencing or call or text monitoring at all, although geofencing and location history were recently added for Android phones only.
+But you can't block apps on iOS, and there's no call or text monitoring at all, although geofencing and location history were recently added for Android phones only.

 Read our full Screen Time review.